Mayor of San Jose, California: Popularly elected mayors (1967-present)

-Since 1967, San Jose has elected its mayors by a popular vote.
+Since 1967, San Jose has elected its mayors by popular vote.
 Due to state laws regarding primary elections, political parties cannot nominate candidates for mayor, although candidates often choose to identify with a party.
-All registered candidates, regardless of party affiliation, compete in an election held in June of even numbered years which are non-leap years.
+All registered candidates, regardless of party affiliation, compete in an election held in June of even-numbered years which are non-leap years.
 If no person gets over 50% of the popular vote, the top two candidates automatically move to a runoff election.
 Mayors are limited to two terms.

 All elected mayors of San Jose have been members of the Democratic Party.
 The first elected mayor was Ron James and the first female mayor was Janet Gray Hayes.

-Other offices held

-Many mayors of San Jose have either served in other public offices or been influential in the private sector following their tenures.
-Norman Mineta subsequently became a congressman, U.S. Secretary of Commerce and U.S. Secretary of Transportation.
-Mayor Ron Gonzales served as Mayor and Councilmember of the City of Sunnyvale prior to being elected to the Santa Clara County Board of Supervisors where he was elected to serve as a County Supervisor before his election to the San Jose City Council where he serve two terms as Mayor.

-Chuck Reed served as an elected member to the San Jose City Council for four consecutive terms.
-Two as the District 4 representative and two terms as Mayor.
-He was also appointed to the San Jose Planning Commission.

-The following is a list of statewide or federal public offices held by mayors before or after their term(s).